Struct neko::pty::Display

 fn restore_position(&mut self)

-move the cursor to coordinates safe
+The method restore_position move the cursor to coordinates safe

 with self.save_position() described right before.